matangyuan/Master-Project/README.md

 # Master-Project

-Source code for Identification of Rhetorical Roles of Sentences in Legal Judgements Using Transformer-based Approaches.
+Source code for 'Identification of Rhetorical Roles of Sentences in Legal Judgements Using Transformer-based Approaches.'

 ## Dependecies
 transformers=2.11.0